Pellia/pellia/README.md

 ## More About Me

 I'm a self-thaught bioinformatician specializing in application and database engineering within the field of cancer diagnostics.
 I am currently pursuing self-directed learning in full stack engineering as part of my ongoing professional growth and career transition.
-My goal is to become a full stack engineer, with a strong emphasis on backend development and security-focused architecture.
+My goal is to become a full stack engineer, with a strong emphasis on backend development.

-### Experience as Bioinformatician
+### Experience as a Bioinformatician

 My work was driven by a strong focus on automation and the digitalization of laboratory processes, aiming to improve efficiency, accuracy, and scalability in clinical and research environments.